t4d-gmbh/EnclosureTracking/README.md

 **Key Steps:**
 - Create a project with a pretrained model.
-- Label images (recommended to be done using the GUI).
-- Convert labeled data to the required format.
+- Convert the project into a multi-animal
-- Check the labels for correctness.
-- Create a training dataset by mapping markers.
-- Train the network using the specified parameters.

 **Usage:**
 ```